wko27/blog/_daily/2018-04-30-Super_Troopers_2.md

 * morning call with an old acquaintance in London
   * chatting about engineering team culture
   * specifically how to improve morale after a massive project gets cut
+* jury duty this week
+  * checking website to see where/when I need to go
 * laundry
 * dumplings for lunch
 * forgot laptop at home when I went to work xD